envelabs/enve-labs-docker-training/docker/05-docker-images/README.md

     cp dockerfile-enve-ubuntu-ping Dockerfile

     docker image build --tag enve-ubuntu-ping .

 another method is to pass the content of the dockerfile for stdin

     cat dockerfile-enve-ubuntu-ping | docker build -t enve-ubuntu-ping -

+also it is possible to pass the name of the dockerfile as param

+    docker image build --tag enve-ubuntu-ping --file dockerfile-enve-ubuntu-ping .

 run a container from the `enve-ubuntu-ping` image in order to test the ping command

     docker container run --rm -it enve-ubuntu-ping

-image build from a Dockerfile in order to install a nginx server and and expose it in the port 80 (`dockerfile-enve-ubuntu-nginx` file in the directory should be copied to `Dockerfile`, which is the default file used by the `docker build` process)
+image build from a Dockerfile in order to install nginx server

-    cp dockerfile-enve-ubuntu-nginx Dockerfile

-    docker image build --tag enve-ubuntu-nginx-img .
+    docker image build --tag enve-ubuntu-nginx --file dockerfile-enve-ubuntu-nginx .

 run a container from the `enve-ubuntu-nginx-img` image in order to test the nginx server